danigit/design_patterns/README.md

   - implements theProduct interface
 - Creator
   - declares the factory method, which returns an object of type Product.
 Creator may also define a default implementation of the factory method that returns a default ConcreteProduct object
   - may call the factory method to create a Product object
+- ConcreteCreator
+  - overrides the factory method to return an instance of a Concrete Product

+##### Usage

+Run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
+TypeScript and Node are required!.

 ---